FilecoinFoundationWeb/FF-Site/cms/blog/ai-data-verifiability-and-decentralized-storage-a-recap-from-fil-vegas.md

 [Watch the talks.](https://www.youtube.com/playlist?list=PLp3zrT1ewY0l6mwL6ymdwHapRHmSbbVAO)

-We also heard from Kyle Samani and Mark Yusko on new avenues for growth across the ecosystem.
+We also heard from Kyle Samani and Mark Yusko on new avenues for growth across the Filecoinecosystem.
 “The people here are the ones with incredible conviction and incredible passion, and I had some of the best conversations I've had in a long time,” Yusko said.
 “These are people building real tech with real solutions.”

 ## Beyond the Main Stage